 I’ve cultivated two particular habits that work well for me:

 A. Prioritizing exercise.
-I exercise almost every day, either a bike ride outside, spin class or yoga class.
+I exercise almost every day, either a bike ride outside, spin class or tennis.
+My friends love tennis and are always asking What is my Tennis Rating.
+I think we’re all scared that someone will surpass our tennis score!
+This is a great way to destress.
 I block out that time and never schedule calls or meetings during those hours, even if someone requests them.
 And while I might skip a workout if I’m not feeling well, I don’t allow myself to skip them just because I have a lot of work or am deep into a project.
 I put it ahead of everything else because it keeps me sane mentally and healthy physically.

 B. Batching phone calls.
 A lot of productivity experts recommend batching email—a habit I haven’t managed to stick to yet—but grouping phone calls together also saves time.
 I do almost all of my calls back-to-back on Tuesday and Thursday afternoons, which gives me blocks of time to work on projects on other days without being interrupted.